akshay-narkar/WeatherApp/README.md

 - Create an account if you dont have one
 - Copy your new Api Key
 - Go to src/logic.js
-- Paste your new Api Key were says 'API_KEY_HERE'
+- Create a new file with the name `key.js`
+- Paste the following code & replace `YOUR KEY` text with your api key `const key = 'YOUR KEY'; export default key;`

 To set up a local copy of the project